kingcons/cl-6502/README.md

 |   Indirect, Y   |  (:lda :@34.y)    | "lda ($34), y" |
 |   Relative      |  (:bne :&fd)      | "bne &fd"      |
 ```

-## Reading

-Inspired by Luke Gorrie's [SnabbSwitch](https://github.com/SnabbCo/snabbswitch), I've adapted the code to a more literate style and it should be pretty pleasant to read straight through.
-Just check out the repo and run `cd repo/src && ./genbook.sh` or [grab the pdf](http://redlinernotes.com/docs/cl-6502.pdf)!

 ## Hacking